MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 If your message arrives, messages are successfully being delivered into your application.

 At this point you have successfully integrated.
-You may use **FooAppFirebaseMessagingService** to handle the incoming message while your application is actually running.
+You may use the **FooAppFirebaseMessagingService** to handle the incoming message while your application is actually running.